 It is very likely.
 If you have an attorney, get in touch with him or her right away to let them know you want to finish your case.
 Otherwise contact the Trustee.
 If you do not have an attorney and cannot get in touch with the Trustee you may need to file a request for hearing or other response....Read more »

 Good afternoon.
 It's a common misunderstanding that you can choose which assets or debt to "file bankruptcy on."
-The Bankruptcy Code says that when a case is filed, an estate is created, which includes everything you own, regardless of where it is located, and also includes all of your debts.
-So...Read more »
+The Bankruptcy Code says that when a case is filed, an estate is created, which includes everything you own, regardless of where it is located, and also includes all of...Read more »

 Good afternoon.
 The current median income for a family of four in Georgia is $82,476.
 You can find this and other information about the bankruptcy "means test" at the U.S. Trustee Program's web site at this link: https://www.justice.gov/ust/means-testing